asjd1/simple2/trydocs.md

 # My first file

-This document describes `how to use` the Pavel robotic toothbrush.
+This document describes `how to use` the Kavel robotic toothbrush.

 ## Learning more